The Destructive Influence of Television

 Moving into the “Information Age” we are already prone to disassociation through immersion in abstractions.
 I believe this is particularly true of those who spend large amounts of time on the computer.
 Hacker Adrian Lamo describes his activities: “I try to do it in ways that I'd generally be okay with if they were applied to me—I do what I'm geared to do, for lack of a better way of describing it” (from an interview by Christopher Null in ‘New Architect’, December 2002).
 I don't believe that anyone is likely to see anything shockingly new in his moral outlook.
 This moral framework, which relativizes all things to oneself, is a direct extension of “growing up absurd”, i.e. without God.

 Television capitalizes on “reality” like no other medium.
 The ability to press in close to a mother's angst or a perpetrator's stone-face stitches together the unreal with the real in a Gordian knot.
+“Reality Television” pushes this wrapping together of real and unreal to its limit.
+Real people, (it would be a hard stretch to call some of them normal), are placed in situation ranging from intense to surreal.
+The result that the viewer sees is a twisting together of the real and the unreal.
 It is passionate and provoking, but it can be turned off.
 It is both somewhere else and right there at the same time.
 The viewer, like a disembodied soul, hovers just this side of the glass.

 The confines of the glass box, which gives the appearance of reality, allows a enormous control to the show producer.
 As long as the appearance of impartiality is maintained, the producer of a documentary or news program can horribly distort the message.
 Television makes it difficult to work out differences with someone you disagree with.
 You can turn them off, or yell at the television, but you cannot discuss the issue.
 On the other hand there is a natural tendency to gravitate to and be drawn in by someone who sounds reasonable to you.
 The dissenting voices are likely to be chosen for the theatrical effect, i.e. the more polarized the better.
 Couple that with the brevity of the discussions and the likelihood of seeing consensus emerge from the television is somewhere between dim and nil.
 Ethnic solidarity, or religious and cultural affiliations pull people together into separate viewing bodies, where their disparate viewpoints are reinforced.
 For me, this was most dramatically demonstrated when I watched the reading of the O.J. verdict in a restaurant containing large numbers of black and white diners.
 The reactions where diametrically opposed across the racial divide.
 I can only attribute that to the nature of the television itself.
 Although, we sat in the same bar-b-que house, our opinions were frozen by what we saw in the television over the course of several months.
 What we saw in each other had faded away.